The MSc Purchasing and Supply Chain Management course (French or English)

 This program offers a set of specialized and technical courses that lead the participants to a real expertise in the field with an international dimension.

-All the professional contributors provide tangible added value, reinforcing the professional character of this Master of Science.
-At the same time, students are made aware of team management and leadership, which prepares them for future managerial functions.
+All the faculty members bring tangible added value, reinforcing the professional character of this MSc.
+At the same time, students are trained in team management and leadership, which prepares them for future managerial tasks.

 A diploma in 1 or 2 years to become an expert in purchasing and logistics management